perplorm/perplorm.github.io/documentation/reference/schema.markdown

 * `phpNamingMethod` the naming method to use.
 Defaults to `underscore`, which transforms the table name into a CamelCase phpName.
 * `baseClass` allows you to specify a class that the generated Propel objects should extend (in place of `propel.om.BaseObject`).
 * `heavyIndexing` adds indexes for each component of the primary key (when using composite primary keys).
+* `bulk-load` allows table data to be loaded in bulk into the [instance pool](/documentation/03-basic-crud.html#propel-instance-pool).
+If true, Propel will load the whole table into memory rather than individual objects when resolving FK relations via `findPk()`.
+Intended to save object queries on small tables (e.g. [dimension tables](https://en.wikipedia.org/wiki/Dimension_(data_warehouse)#Dimension_table)).
 * `identifierQuoting` quotes all identifiers (table name, column names) in DDL and SQL queries.
 This is necessary if you use reserved words as table or column name.
 * `readOnly` suppresses the mutator/setter methods, save() and delete() methods.
 * `treeMode` is used to indicate that this table is part of a node tree.
 Currently the only supported values are `NestedSet` (see the [NestedSet behavior section](/documentation/behaviors/nested-set.html)) and `MaterializedPath` (deprecated).